amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 ## How it works

-Applications can use the secrets management building block in two ways:
+Applications use the secrets management building block in two ways:

 - Retrieve a secret directly from the application block.
 - Reference a secret indirectly from a Dapr component configuration.

-Retrieving secrets is covered first.
-Referencing a secret from a Dapr component configuration is addressed in a later section.
+Retrieving secrets directly is covered first.
+Referencing a secret from a Dapr component configuration file is addressed in a later section.

-As with all Dapr building blocks, applications interact with a Dapr sidecar service.
-It exposes the secrets management API.
+The application interacts with a Dapr sidecar service when using the secrets management building block.
+The sidecar exposes the secrets management API.
 The API can be called with either HTTP or gRPC using the following URL:

 ```http
 http://localhost:<daprPort>/v1.0/secrets/<secret-store-name>/<name>?<metadata>